Mt. El Plomo (5.424 masl) Expedition

 • “El Águila” Ski Lift Ticket.

-• Drop off at home, hotel, hostel, airport or meeting point previously agreed with client.
+• Drop off at home, hotel, hostel, airport or meeting point previously agreed with the client within the urban radius of Santiago or point that is within the route or route of the activity.

 Itinerary b.